-9 Internal Audit Plan for the period 1 April 2016 to 31 March 2017
+9 Internal Audit Plan for the period 1 April 2018 to 31 March 2019

-Auditable Area Purpose Risk Category Estimated Days Strategic Enabler of Strategic Hub Risk Management (The Head of Internal Audit is required to give an annual opinion on the adequacy and effectiveness of the Service's risk management arrangements.)
-A review to ensure the Authority is adequately identifying, assessing and managing the risks it faces in achieving its objectives.
-High 10 Governance (The Head of Internal Audit is required to give an annual opinion on the adequacy and effectiveness of the Service's governance arrangements.)
-An annual review of aspects of the Authority's governance arrangements, based upon the CIPFA/SOLACE model.
-High 10 Strategic Enabler People Support Services Absence Management A review of compliance with the requirements of the absence management policy.
-Medium 12 Strategic Enabler for Prevention Partnerships A review of the strategic management (governance, reporting, risk management) of key partnerships, with particular emphasis on monitoring and measurement of outcomes.
-Medium 10 Strategic Enabler ICT IT (IT systems are a key element of the internal control environment, over which The Head of Internal Audit is required to give an annual opinion.)
-A continuous programme of IT auditing and providing ongoing advice and assistance on IT related controls.
+Auditable Area Purpose Risk Category Estimated Days Strategic Enabler of Strategic Hub Risk Management A review to ensure the Authority is adequately identifying, assessing and managing the risks it faces in achieving its objectives.
+High 10 (The Head of Internal Audit is required to give an annual opinion on the adequacy and effectiveness of the Authority's risk management arrangements.)
+Governance An annual review of aspects of the Authority's governance arrangements.
+This audit will evaluate the design, implementation and effectiveness of its ethics-related objectives, programmes and activities.
+High 10 (The Head of Internal Audit is required to give an annual opinion on the adequacy and effectiveness of the Authority's governance arrangements.)
+Performance Management A review to assess the degree of alignment of the performance management/monitoring processes with finance and other resources.
+Medium 10 (Linked to risk CR8 8.2) Strategic Enabler ICT IT A continuous programme of IT auditing and providing ongoing advice and assistance on IT related controls.
 This will include focussing upon areas such as information security standards, IT policies, data sharing, cyber security and use of the internet.
-High 12
+High 12 (Linked to risk CR7 7.1) Data Protection A review of the Authority's monitoring of adherence to the requirements of the General Data Protection Regulations.
+High 15 (Linked to risk CR7 7.2)